AlexYu01/holbertonschool-low_level_programming/0x04-pointers_arrays_strings/README.md

 Compiled with `gcc 4.8.4`, with `-Wall -Werror -Wextra -pedantic` flags.

 **Focus**: The project teaches about pointers, arrays, and the manipulation of strings.
-Usage of the standard library is forbiddne in some tasks.
+Usage of the standard library is forbidden in some tasks.

 **Tasks and their expected outputs**:
 - 0 - Write a function that takes a pointer to an int as parameter and updates the value it points to to 98.